Update (July 9)

 That's it.
 Now we can use this connection to download our information in time for the important client meeting as well as reuse this solution for any future problems we may face.

-In summary, by creating an EC2 instance in our database VPC in a public subnet, configuring the firewalls, and establishing an ssh tunnel, we can interact with our database in a private subnet without introducing too much extra infrastructure or reducing the security of our application.
+By creating an EC2 instance in our database VPC in a public subnet, configuring the firewalls, and establishing an ssh tunnel, we can interact with our database in a private subnet without introducing too much extra infrastructure or reducing the security of our application.